Ashtonk216/PlaneSpot/README.md

 https://github.com/user-attachments/assets/632f26fd-b0da-4dff-8272-b9bc259c4b8c

 Working Features:
-Finding Flight Closest to You,
+Finding Flight Closest to You

-Saving closest flight details,
+Saving closest flight details

-Recalling previous flight details,
+Recalling previous flight details

-Deleting previously captured flights,
+Deleting previously captured flights

 Night mode

 Issues or Limitations:
-Rate limiting on the backend with 3rd party apis being expensive, Some UI bugs with landscape mode (has to do with handling top bar in portrait mode), Small delay in airplane information (backend issue with how up to date api data may or may not be), Flights get labled as enriched so the more detailed flight info is displayed without all information availible (This is ok to show just shows up as odd sometimes)
+Rate limiting on the backend with 3rd party apis being expensive

+Some UI bugs with landscape mode (has to do with handling top bar in portrait mode)

+Small delay in airplane information (backend issue with how up to date api data may or may not be)

+Flights get labled as enriched so the more detailed flight info is displayed without all information availible (This is ok to show just shows up as odd sometimes)

 Future Development Possibilities:

-Backup online database with user logins and simple desktop website Image Api implementation that shows pictures of planes that you spotted Taking pictures of plane within app and attaching the closest flight data to it Background searching for flights and notifications for users who want to know when an aircraft gets within a specific range
+Backup online database with user logins and simple desktop website

+Image Api implementation that shows pictures of planes that you spotted

+Taking pictures of plane within app and attaching the closest flight data to it

+Background searching for flights and notifications for users who want to know when an aircraft gets within a specific range

 Contact info:
 ashtonk216@vt.edu